stanislawbartkowski/CivilizationREST/README.md

 | URL Params | action : obligatory, command to execute
 | URL Params | row: obligatory, integer, the row where command is going to be executed, if the command does not require it, -1
 | URL Params | column: obligatory, integer, the column where command is going to be executed, if the command does not require it, -1
-| URL Params | params: obligatory, the command params in JSON format, the content depends on the action
+| URL Params | jsparam: obligatory, the command params in JSON format, the content depends on the action
 | Success response | 200
 | Response data | string
 | Error response | Any other